 DVI opened in 1953 and was expanded in 1959, 1981 and 1993.

-- 1945: Guards officially became known as Correctional Officers after the Department of Corrections first set of rules and regulations was issued.
-Inmate Welfare Fund established for the benefit, education and welfare of inmates, funded by profits from inmate canteens, handicraft sales and donations.
+- 1945: Guards officially became known as Correctional Officers.
+Inmate Welfare Fund established for the benefit, education and welfare of incarcerated, funded by profits from inmate canteens, handicraft sales and donations.

-- 1946: Statewide educational and vocational programs were established.
-Trade Advisory Council established.
-Also, Deuel Vocational Institution, originally called the California Vocational Institution, first opened at an abandoned Army base near Lancaster.
-Prison was moved to its present location near Tracy in 1953.
-Another institution, Correctional Training Facility at Soledad, opened (originally known as Medium Security Prison at Soledad, operating as a unit of San Quentin).
+- 1946: Statewide educational and vocational programs were established, including the Trade Advisory Council.
+Also, Deuel Vocational Institution, originally called the California Vocational Institution, opens near Lancaster.
+Prison moves to Tracy in 1953.
+Meanwhile, Correctional Training Facility at Soledad also opens.

 - 1947: Correctional Industries became operational.
-It was renamed Prison Industry Authority in 1983 and was designed to employ inmates and work with representatives of private industry and labor.
+Renamed Prison Industry Authority in 1983, CALPIA is designed to teach employable skills to incarcerated people, by partnering with representatives of private industry and labor.

-- 1950: California Medical Facility began operation at Terminal Island.
-The new facility provided treatment for mentally impaired and chronically ill inmates.
+- 1950: California Medical Facility begins operation at Terminal Island.
+The new facility provides treatment for mentally impaired and chronically ill inmates.
 Facility moved to Vacaville in 1955.

-- 1955: California Correctional Institution opened, replacing the old damaged women’s prison at Tehachapi.
-Prison repurposed to house men.
+- 1955: California Correctional Institution opens, replacing the earthquake damaged women’s prison at Tehachapi.
+The prison is repurposed to house men.